Sinica-SLAM/kaldi-SENAN/README.md

 # kaldi-SENAN

 kaldi-SENAN is the implementation of speech-enhanced and noise-aware network (SENAN, see the following paper) built on the open-sourced Kaldi toolkit.
 Example scripts for Aurora-4 task are provided and located at egs/aurora4/proposed.
+Scripts for AMI task are also provided.

 >Hung-Shin Lee, Pin-Yuan Chen, Yu Tsao, and Hsin-Min Wang, "[Speech-enhanced and noise-aware networks for robust speech recognition](https://arxiv.org/abs/2203.13696)," submitted to Interspeech 2022.